saltyorg/docs/docs/advanced/cloudbox-migration.md

-Notes on migreating from cloudbox
+Notes on migrating from cloudbox

 plex version now in inventory